Manchester attack: Who were the victims?

 "She was loved by everyone and her warmth and kindness will be remembered fondly," he said.

-Olivia Campbell-Hardy, 15, was a "precious, gorgeous girl", her mother has said in an online tribute.
+Olivia Campbell-Hardy, 15, went to the concert with friend Adam Lawler.
+She was a "precious, gorgeous girl", her mother said in an online tribute.

 Charlotte Campbell, from Bury in Greater Manchester, wrote: "RIP my darling precious gorgeous girl... taken far far too soon go sing with the angels and keep smiling mummy loves you so much."